rpetit3/fastq-dl/paper.md

 # Summary

+fastq-dl is a convenient bioinformatic tool that simplifies the process of retrieving FASTQ files from ENA and SRA.
+It was developed to be easy to use and accessible to researchers from all backgrounds.
+By facilitating efficient downloading of publicly available FASTQ files, users can easily integrate these data into their own research. fastq-dl is available from PyPI and Bioconda for simple installation, and the source code is available at https://github.com/rpetit3/fastq-dl.

+# Statement of Need

 High-throughput sequencing technologies have revolutionized the field of genomics, enabling researchers to generate vast amounts of data quickly and at relatively low cost.
 The European Nucleotide Archive (ENA) [@Burgin_2023] and the Sequence Read Archive (SRA) [@Katz_2022] are two major repositories for publicly hosting next-generation sequencing data from many research projects.
-Retrieving sequences from these repositories is often a multi-step process and difficult for researchers who lack experience with bioinformatics. fastq-dl is a bioinformatic tool that simplifies the process of downloading sequences from SRA and ENA.
+Retrieving sequences from these repositories is often a multi-step process and difficult for researchers who lack experience with bioinformatics. fastq-dl is a bioinformatic tool that simplifies this process of downloading sequences from SRA and ENA.

+# Implementation

 fastq-dl is written in Python and is designed to be user-friendly and simple to use.
 Users can submit queries to the ENA, via a REST API [@Burgin_2023], or SRA, via pysradb [@Choudhary_2019],